avpripri/avpripri/electrical.md

 # Power-down

+There are four modes of power down;

+1. Nominal pilot initiated (hold down power button 10 seconds)
+2. Idle, extended low-power.
+Pilot can walk away, it turns itself off (timeout, avoids the "I left the master on" surprise)
+3. Accident/extreme accelleration
+4. Undervoltage battery protection

+## Nominal / Pilot requested shut-down

 Hold the power button down for 10 seconds, then releasing, signals a request to power-down the aircraft.
 The EPMC can read the voltage on the essential latching relay and senses it's engagement.
 Once released, this informs the EPMC to de-energize the essential latching relay to "off".

+## Idle
 The EPMC will also turn off the relay after a period of 5 minutes of engine off, powering down and securing the aircraft's electrical system.

+## Accident

 A seperate impact indicator (large forward accellerometer) attached to the EPMC will also trigger an electrical shut-down.

+## Low voltages

+If the drops to the minimum battery voltage for more than 5 seconds, the system will shut down.

 # Light system design